MysteryPancake/Houdini-OpenCL/README.md

 | [Download the HIP file!](./hips/demo1.hiplc?raw=true) |
 | --- |

-While it may look overwhelming, it's about to get worse.
+I know it looks overwhelming already, but it's about to get worse.
 We're going to translate it into OpenCL.

 ### Plain OpenCL version